 University guidelines now give us flexibility to showcase the school name on its own and highlight Cornell University elsewhere, but prominently, in the design.

-In these cases, you can design your publication using this updated ILR visual identity element:
+In these cases, you can design your publication using the updated ILR visual identity elements:

 This can be placed in the top left corner on a front cover.
-When this element is being used in this way, the Cornell insignia and name should be displayed, centered (preferably), at the bottom of the publication’s front cover.
-(See examples)
+When the element is being used in this way, the Cornell insignia and name should be displayed, centered (preferably), at the bottom of the publication’s front cover (see examples).

-If you decide to use the lockup or another text treatment on a front cover rather than this new element, we recommend placing the new element on the bottom of the front cover or on the back cover, either in the upper left corner or bottom right corner.
-(See examples)
+If you decide to use the lockup or another text treatment on a front cover, we recommend placing the new angled element on the back cover, either in the upper left corner or bottom right corner (see examples).